 The SCA method obtains the iterates \(\bm{x}^0, \bm{x}^1, \bm{x}^2,\dots\) by solving a sequence of simpler surrogate problems.
 In particular, the following surrogate can be used for the term \(\bm{x}^\T\bSigma\bm{x}\) around the current point \(\bm{x} = \bm{x}^k\): \[ \frac{1}{2}\bm{x}^\T\bSigma\bm{x} \approx \frac{1}{2}(\bm{x}^k)^\T\bSigma\bm{x}^k + (\bSigma\bm{x}^k)^\T(\bm{x} - \bm{x}^k) + \frac{1}{2}(\bm{x} - \bm{x}^k)^\T\textm{Diag}(\bSigma)(\bm{x} - \bm{x}^k), \] where \(\textm{Diag}(\bSigma)\) is a diagonal matrix containing the diagonal of \(\bSigma\).
 We can now solve our original problems by solving instead a sequence of surrogate problems as follows:

-• The surrogate problem corresponding to (11.5) is \[ \begin{array}{ll} \underset{\bm{x}\ge\bm{0}}{\textm{minimize}} & \frac{1}{2}\bm{x}^\T\textm{Diag}(\bSigma)\bm{x} + \bm{x}^\T(\bSigma - \textm{Diag}(\bSigma))\bm{x}^k - \bm{b}^\T\log(\bm{x}), \end{array} \] from which setting the gradient to zero gives the second order equation \[ \bSigma_{ii}x_i^2 + ((\bSigma - \textm{Diag}(\bSigma))\bm{x}^k)_i x_i - b_i = 0 \] with positive solution \[ x_i = \frac{-((\bSigma - \textm{Diag}(\bSigma))\bm{x}^k)_i+\sqrt{((\bSigma - \textm{Diag}(\bSigma))\bm{x}^k)_i^2+ 4\bSigma_{ii} b_i}}{2\bSigma_{ii}}. \]
+• The surrogate problem corresponding to (11.5) is \[ \begin{array}{ll} \underset{\bm{x}\ge\bm{0}}{\textm{minimize}} & \frac{1}{2}\bm{x}^\T\textm{Diag}(\bSigma)\bm{x} + \bm{x}^\T(\bSigma - \textm{Diag}(\bSigma))\bm{x}^k - \bm{b}^\T\log(\bm{x}), \end{array} \] from which setting the gradient to zero gives the second-order equation \[ \bSigma_{ii}x_i^2 + ((\bSigma - \textm{Diag}(\bSigma))\bm{x}^k)_i x_i - b_i = 0 \] with positive solution \[ x_i = \frac{-((\bSigma - \textm{Diag}(\bSigma))\bm{x}^k)_i+\sqrt{((\bSigma - \textm{Diag}(\bSigma))\bm{x}^k)_i^2+ 4\bSigma_{ii} b_i}}{2\bSigma_{ii}}. \]

 • Similarly, forming the surrogate problem for (11.6) and setting the gradient to zero gives the update \[ x_i = \frac{-((\bSigma - \textm{Diag}(\bSigma))\bm{x}^k)_i+\sqrt{((\bSigma - \textm{Diag}(\bSigma))\bm{x}^k)_i^2+ 4\bSigma_{ii} b_i \sqrt{(\bm{x}^k)^\T\bSigma\bm{x}^k}}}{2\bSigma_{ii}}. \]

-11.6.3 Numerical experiments
+11.6.3 Numerical Experiments

-To evaluate the algorithms empirically, we use a universe \(N=200\) stocks from the S&P 500 and compare their convergence in terms of iterations as well as CPU time (the latter is needed because each iteration may have a different computational cost depending on the method).
+To evaluate the algorithms empirically, we use a universe of \(N=200\) stocks from the S&P 500 and compare their convergence in terms of iterations as well as CPU time (the latter is needed because each iteration may have a different computational cost depending on the method).

-Effect of initial point
+Effect of Initial Point

 We start by evaluating in Figure 11.4 the effect of different initial points in Newton’s method for Spinu’s formulation (11.5).
 We can clearly observe that the effect is huge.
 Surprisingly, the naive diagonal solution, what would have seemed to be a good starting point, is the worst possible choice.
 The diagonal row-sum heuristic turns out to be an excellent choice and will be used hereafter.